CamSteph/Tic-Tac-Toe/README.md

 ## About

-This is a ReactJS project that uses `Vite` for quicker and more efficient code bundling.
+This is a Dockerized ReactJS project that uses `Vite` for quicker and more efficient code bundling.

 ## Contributors